amrfarid140/firebase_auth_oauth/firebase_auth_oauth_platform_interface/README.md

 # firebase_auth_oauth_platform_interface

-API definition for `firebase_auth_oauth` to guide the implementation across all supported platforms.
+API's definition for `firebase_auth_oauth` to guide the implementation across all supported platforms.

 ## Usage